How to use Python in Engee scripts

 math.sin(a)

-As we can see from the example above, it is possible to set values in Engee and then use them using Python functions.
+As we can see from the example above, you can set values in Engee and then use them using the Python functions.

 a = [1,2,3]